bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 A linked list is a list data structure.
 It's a linear data structure.Ordered collection of data.
-The nodes are not stored in the sequntial memory location Elements are linked together using a pointer.
+The nodes are not stored in the sequential memory location Elements are linked together using a pointer.
 The first element is called the head.
 Each node has data and a reference to the next element.